10 Tips for Shooting Film in Winter Weather

 Photo by Ray Larose

 Another method is to simply heat your gear back up gradually.
-“I am always sure to slowly warm the camera and film on the way home.
-I do not put it up front with in the warm air but, rather, keep them in the trunk where it’s somewhat cool.
-If it's been brutal weather (I’m talking -30°F), I might then leave my car in the garage a couple hours to allow the gear to continue to slowly, then move to the basement for another hour or so before bringing into the house.”
+“I am always sure to slowly warm the camera body and film on the way home.
+I do not put it up front with me in the warm air but, rather, keep them in the trunk where it’s somewhat cool," says Ray Larose.

-If your film appears to have gotten wet from condensation, put it in a sealed plastic bag and send it to the lab ASAP with a note that it’s wet so we can do our best to save it!
+If your film appears to have gotten wet from condensation, put it in a sealed plastic bag and send it to the lab ASAP for developing.
+Include a note that it’s wet so we can do our best to save it!

 Move With Care